EFTEC/DocumentStoreOne/README.md

 ## Pending

 - Transactional (allows to commit or rollback a multiple step transaction).
 It's in evaluation.
-- Different strategy of lock (folder,memcache,redis and apcu)
+- Different strategy of lock (folder,redis and apcu)